koenbok/autoplay/readme.md

 - Speed, as larger Cactus projects became slow to work on.
 - Portability so everyone can start building right away.
-- As simple as possible.
+- As simple as possible, but not too simple.

 #### Features